WestsideRobotics/Updating-FTC-Software/README.md

-Contains a wiki tutorial on Updating FTC Software.
+Contains a wiki tutorial on updating FTC software.